vapor/docs/4.0/docs/routing.md

 * `.normal` - returns a **303 see other** redirect.
 This is the default by Vapor and tells the client to follow the redirect with a **GET** request.
 * `.temporary` - returns a **307 Temporary** redirect.
 This tells the client to preserve the HTTP method used in the request.

+> To choose the proper redirection status code check out [the full list](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#3xx_redirection)

 Sometimes you need to redirect the user from the old route path to a new one.
 This is necessary when you already published the website and don't want to lose any gained SEO or maintain backwards compatibility with the new version of your API.

-For that purpose, you can use the redirect method found in the `Request` class.
+This can be done directly in your `routes` using a closure.

 ```swift
 app.get("old") { req in req.redirect(to: "new") }